Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 ### 5.1 Categories & Offerings

-The marketplace organizes offerings into four primary categories:
+The marketplace facilitates exchange of diverse assets and resources:

 **Data Resources:**
 - Environmental data (climate, ocean, biodiversity)
 - Economic and market data
 - Tourism and visitor information
 - Agricultural and fishing data
-- Other data types approved by governance vote
+- Other data types approved by community governance

 **Digital Content:**
 - Cultural stories and histories (approved for sharing)